F4llBack/GroqAPI/README.md

 # GroqAPI for Java

+THIS HASEN'T BEEN UPDATED FOR SOME TIME DUE TO IRL STUFF!
+WORK WILL BE RESUMED ON THE 29th September 2024

 A straightforward Java interface for the Groq API.
 NOTE: THIS IS A COMMUNITY MAINTAINED PROJECT

 ## Table of Contents